Coiot/cbr-main/src/albums/g1/chapter9.md

 - scene_number: 31
   scene_title: "The Rise of Houston"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter9-scene31.jpg
   narration: "<p>Corpus Christie falls to Texas in an, honestly, kind of stunning upset.
-This defense should have been an absolute breeze for Brigham!</p><p>"Fine, I'll send units.
-But only, like, five." – Brigham Young, probably.</p><p>Also, in the corner, the surprisingly eventful war between Omagua and France finally comes to an end.</p>"
+This defense should have been an absolute breeze for Brigham!</p><p>“Fine, I'll send units.
+But only, like, five.” – Brigham Young, probably.</p><p>Also, in the corner, the surprisingly eventful war between Omagua and France finally comes to an end.</p>"
 - scene_number: 32
   scene_title: "Oopsala"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter9-scene32.jpg